jmbeach/ai-agent-commands/commands/codereview.md

+Your task is to act as an automated code reviewer.
+You will review each changed file in this branch one by one adding comments directly to the code for any issues you find.

 # Instructions

 1. Find the common ancestor commit.
 Run git merge-base origin/main HEAD and refer to the output as MERGE_BASE.